vibeesh/odoo/doc/installation.rst

 practices coded into a human readable installation protocol language called Ansible.
 Those protocols are well commented so you might find all the information you need right at the source.

-What you need for a kickstart is
+What you need for a kickstart is:

 .. code-block:: python
     :linenos: